greg-js/arch-wiki-md-repo/wiki/_content/List of applications.md

 [https://opensource.conformal.com/wiki/xombrero](https://opensource.conformal.com/wiki/xombrero) || [xombrero-git](https://aur.archlinux.org/packages/xombrero-git/)<sup><small>AUR</small></sup>

+*   **Brave** — At Brave, our goal is to block everything on the web that can cramp your style and compromise your privacy.
+Annoying ads are yesterday's news, and cookies stay in your jar where they belong.
+An open source browser created by the co-founder of Mozilla.
+Find more at [https://www.brave.com/](https://www.brave.com/)

+[https://github.com/brave/browser-laptop](https://github.com/brave/browser-laptop) || <small>not packaged? [search in AUR](https://aur.archlinux.org/packages/)</small>

 ##### Other

 *   **[Abaco](https://en.wikipedia.org/wiki/Abaco_(web_browser) "wikipedia:Abaco (web browser)")** — Multi-page graphical web browser for the Plan 9 OS.